AlyssaLayla/os242/links.md

 2. [60 Essential Linux Commands](https://www.hostinger.com/tutorials/linux-commands): This is link contain essential linux commands.
 3. [Basic Vim Commands](https://www.geeksforgeeks.org/basic-vim-commands/): This is the link contain basic vim commands.
 4. [GPG Keys](https://docs.akeyless.io/docs/gpg-keys): This is the link explaining about GPG Keys
-5. [Run C in Linux] (https://itsfoss.com/run-c-program-linux/): This is the link explaining how to Run C in Linux
+5. [Run C in Linux](https://itsfoss.com/run-c-program-linux/): This is the link explaining how to Run C in Linux
-6. [UUIDs in Linux] (https://www.simplified.guide/linux/disk-uuid-get): This is link about How to get disk and partition UUIDs in Linux
+6. [UUIDs in Linux](https://www.simplified.guide/linux/disk-uuid-get): This is link about How to get disk and partition UUIDs in Linux
+7. [Write a Makefile to compile a simple C program](https://stackoverflow.com/questions/21548464/how-to-write-a-makefile-to-compile-a-simple-c-program): This is the link from stack overflow that talks about Makefile that will be used to compile a C program
+8. [Tar in Linux](https://linuxhint.com/tar-folder-linux/): This is the link about basic commands for Tape Archive (tar) in Linux